Submit your e-mail address for newsletters, special announcements, & discounts!

 Note: If you've had any recent surgery, muscle or joint problems, please consult your personal health-care professional before starting a stretching or exercise program.

-How to stretch: Stretch slowly without bouncing.
+How to stretch: Do a light warm-up of walking or jogging for several minutes prior to stretching.
+Stretch slowly without bouncing.
 Stretch to where you feel a slight, easy stretch.
 Hold this feeling for 5 to 30 seconds.
 As you hold this stretch, the feeling of tension should diminish.
 If it doesn't, just ease off slightly into a more comfortable stretch.
 The easy stretch reduces tension and readies the tissues for the developmental stretch.

 After holding the easy stretch move a fraction of an inch farther into the stretch until you feel mild tension again.
 This is the developmental stretch, which should be held for 5 to 30 seconds.
 This feeling of stretch tension should also slightly diminish or stay the same.
 If the tension increases or becomes painful, you are overstretching.
 Ease off a bit to a comfortable stretch.
 The developmental stretch reduces tension and will safely increase flexibility.